To enjoy the full Mail & Guardian online experience: please upgrade your browser

 I read all the stories and editorials following his appointment.
 I wrote a piece with some tips, which I was hoping to send to him, but that did not happen who was I to advise my boss?

 In that piece, I acknowledged that he was entering hostile territory and advised that he needed to keep a cool head and build relations with the media.
-Alas.
-The Cabinet spokesperson ended up in the news for all the wrong reasons.
-He made the news more than all the Cabinet ministers combined.

 In some instances, I must admit, he was wronged.
 Those who worked with him credit him with a great management style.